e-oz/MVC/README.md

 ###How it works
 Request, parsed in Front Controller, goes to Router, from Router to Controller, Controller fills the Response and this Response goes back to user.

+###Services inside
+There is some models, which can be useful:

+* Crypt - for passwords hashing and/or bidirectional encryption (based on mcrypt).
+* Sessions - for sessions handling (in Redis by default, but configurable).
+* SessionAuthenticator - work with cookies and CSRF-protection.
+Implemented AngularJS XSRF-token protection mechanism and prefix for JSON responses.

-If you want, you can use some models from Models folder, but you are not forced.
+If you want, you can use some services from Models folder - they are absolutely working and used in live projects.
 In general, this library will never require your classes to be extended from classes of library.
 Main advice - prefer composition over inheritance.
-Never require doesn't mean "not allow" - if you find that some of classes are good enough to use as a base classes - do it, they are designed to be useful in both ways.
+But "never require" doesn't mean "not allow" - if you find that some of classes are good enough to use as a base classes - do it, they are designed to be useful in both ways.

 ###Dependencies
 Jamm\\HTTP